-Our products and services allow our customers to design complex and innovative electronic products which are accelerated by growing digital transformation.
-Demand for our technology and expertise is driven by our customers' investment in new designs and products.
-The most promising new opportunities for us involve enabling the design of electronic systems for AI, edge computing, hyperscale computing including datacenter infrastructure, communications, including 5G networks, augmented reality, virtual reality, internet-of-things ("IoT"), aerospace and defense, automotive, industrial and healthcare subsystems.
-Large and existing electronics categories, such as datacenter servers, smartphones and networking products continue to provide business opportunities for us as customers initiate new design projects.
+Our products and services enable our customers to design complex and innovative electronic products that are accelerated by the growing digital transformation.
+Demand for our technology and expertise is driven by increasing complexity and our customers' investment in new designs and products.
+The most promising new opportunities for us involve enabling the design of electronic systems for consumers, including augmented reality ("AR"), virtual reality ("VR"), and industrial internet of things ("IloT"), hyperscale computing (including data center infrastructure), AI, edge computing, mobile, communications (including 5G networks), automotive, aerospace and defense, and industrial and healthcare subsystems.
+Large and existing electronics categories, such as data center infrastructure, mobile, smartphones and networking products continue to provide business opportunities for us as customers initiate new design projects.

 Underlying the requirements within any particular vertical market sector is the availability of rapidly improving IC manufacturing technology.
-In order for our customers to take advantage of such advancements, some of our products must first be developed to exploit new manufacturing capabilities.
+In order for our customers to take advantage of such advancements, some of our products need to first incorporate new capabilities such that they can exploit new manufacturing capabilities.
 This dependency means that we must invest significantly in product research and development ("R&D") to keep pace with the latest manufacturing technology.
 The demand for new IC manufacturing technology directly impacts the demand for our newest products.

 Another driver for our business is the differentiation, capabilities and benefits provided to our customers by our products.
-With the rapid pace of innovation comes the opportunity for our products to address key challenges associated with electronic product creation, such as power consumption, performance and cost.
+With the rapid pace of innovation comes the opportunity for our products to address growing key challenges associated with electronic product creation, such as power consumption, performance, chip area and cost.
 Our products and services have unique attributes that our customers value.
-In general, these attributes can be grouped into broader categories such as quality of results ("QoR") (in terms of power consumption, performance and chip area), engineering productivity, tool performance, and faster time-to-market.
-Our business opportunities are significantly enhanced when our offerings address these key factors.
-We are applying machine learning techniques within our products to enhance QoR, productivity, performance and methodology.
+In general, these attributes can be grouped into broader categories such as quality of results ("QoR") (in terms of power consumption, performance and chip area), engineering productivity, tool performance, manufacturing, reliability, and faster time to market.
+Many of these attributes contribute to the sustainability of our planet by enabling our customers to create innovative products that optimize power, space and energy needs.
+We are applying machine learning or computational software techniques within our products to enhance QoR, productivity, performance, manufacturing, reliability and methodology.